apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 In the case of Apache Traffic Control, there are many components each with their own roles.
 At the end of the day, the generic core roles must exist in a valid Ansible role directory location.
 There are many solutions to this problem, but one of the better and easier once that's been run across is using the 3rd-party tool `Gilt <https://github.com/metacloud/gilt>`_.
-As another alternative you can simply extract the roles from an ATC source tarball from a build.
+As another alternative you can simply extract the roles from an Apache Traffic Control (ATC) source tarball from a build.

 The Roles directory
 ======================